ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v36.md

 ### Updates for advanced configuration settings for ESXi servers
 {: #relnotes_v36-confsets-ESXi-servers}

 For V3.6 and later releases, new instances are ordered with a new set of advanced configuration settings for ESXi servers.
-For more information, see [Advanced configuration settings for ESXi servers](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom#vc_bom-esxi-server-advance-config).

 ### Updates for port group configuration settings
 {: #relnotes_v36-confsets-port-group}

 For V3.6 and later releases, security policies for promiscuous mode, MAC address changes, and forged transmits are now accepted on disturbed port groups.

-For more information, see [NSX and port group configuration settings](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom#vc_bom-nsx-port-group-config).

 ### Withdrawal of support for MEL01 data center
 {: #relnotes_v36-dedicated-mel01-dc}